 Agent relay installation options

-The following table lists agent relay configuration options.
+The following table describes agent relay configuration options.
 Where Windows and UNIX/Linux options differ, platform-specific information is included.

 Agent relay configuration table